 Embed your System Status in-app - Using our Status Widget, you can embed your system status directly in your website, app, or help center.
 Anytime an incident is posted, a banner will surface on your site.

 Public status pages are for communicating with external customers.
 Private status pages are for communicating internally with employees and stakeholders.
+Audience-specific pages are for prespecified users and groups to view.

-Public Page Functionality - Public pages are viewable by anyone with an internet connection.
+Public page functionality - Public pages are viewable by anyone with an internet connection.
 No authentication is required.
 Here are some examples, status.dropbox.com, status.twilio.com, status.newrelic.com.

 Public Page trials have no time limit.
 The only restriction is that you must be a logged-in team member in order to view the page.

-Private Page Functionality - Private pages are hidden behind authentication.
+Private page functionality - Private pages are hidden behind authentication.
 Page viewers must login with credentials in order to view the page.
 We support SAML 2.0 and Google Auth for private pages.
 Details on private pages.

 Private Page trials are limited to 30 days with full functionality.